igorTT/pdf-converter/docs/architecture.md

 - The application requires Node.js v18.13.0 or higher
 - Using LTS/iron (v20.19.0) is recommended
 - The `.nvmrc` file can be used with nvm to automatically switch to the correct version

+## Continuous Integration

+The application uses GitHub Actions for continuous integration:

+- **Test Workflow**: Runs automatically on pushes to main branch and pull requests

+  - Executes the test suite using Jest
+  - Reports test coverage

+- **Cross-Platform Tests**: Available as a manual workflow

+  - Tests the application on Ubuntu, macOS, and Windows
+  - Ensures cross-platform compatibility

+- **Build Workflow**: Available as a manual workflow
+  - Builds the application
+  - Uploads build artifacts for inspection

+These workflows help maintain code quality and ensure the application functions correctly across different environments.